Mini Lemon Cheesecakes with Gingersnap Crust

 The size is just perfect, and mini desserts are always more fun. 🙂

-- Mini lemon cheesecakes are an explosion of flavor with a spicy gingersnap crust, lemony cheesecake filling and tangy lemon curd.
+- Mini lemon cheesecake bites are an explosion of flavor with a spicy gingersnap crust, lemony cheesecake filling, and tangy lemon curd.

 - This recipe is very easy, and everything may be made in advance.

-- These cheesecake bites are a show stopping dessert that’s perfect for holidays and entertaining.
+- Cheesecake bites are a show stopping dessert that’s perfect for holidays and entertaining.

 - Any variety of citrus may be substituted for the lemon.